dbinfrago/capellambse-context-diagrams/README.md

 # Context Diagram extension for capellambse

-This extension of [py-capellambse](https://github.com/dbinfrago/py-capellambse) enables generation of views (diagrams) that describe an element context (from a user-defined perspective).
+This extension of [py-capellambse](https://github.com/dbinfrago/py-capellambse) enables generation of views (diagrams) that describe an element context (from a user-defined perspective) and layouting of defined diagrams.
 This allows systems engineers to do less layouting work and at the same time get diagrams with optimal layouts into the model-derived documents.

 The contents of an element context (what elements make it to the context) depend on the element of interest and are selected based on a hand-picked set of rules.
 However in many cases end user can further customize what and how needs to be in the context view.